Genome-wide association study: Limitations

 GWA studies have several issues and limitations that can be taken care of through proper quality control and study setup.
 Lack of well defined case and control groups, insufficient sample size, control for population stratification are common problems.
 On the statistical issue of multiple testing, it has been noted that "the GWA approach can be problematic because the massive number of statistical tests performed presents an unprecedented potential for false-positive results".
 This is why all modern GWAS use a very low p-value threshold.
 In addition to easily correctible problems such as these, some more subtle but important issues have surfaced.
 A high-profile GWA study that investigated individuals with very long life spans to identify SNPs associated with longevity is an example of this.
 The publication came under scrutiny because of a discrepancy between the type of genotyping array in the case and control group, which caused several SNPs to be falsely highlighted as associated with longevity.
 The study was subsequently retracted, but a modified manuscript was later published.
 Now, many GWAS control for genotyping array.
 If there are substantial differences between groups on the type of genotyping array, as with any confounder, GWA studies could result in a false positive.
 Another consequence is that such studies are unable to detect the contribution of very rare mutations not included in the array or able to be imputed.

 Additionally, GWA studies identify candidate risk variants for the population from which their analysis is performed, and with most GWA studies historically stemming from European databases, there is a lack of translation of the identified risk variants to other non-European populations.
 For instance, GWA studies for diseases like Alzheimer's disease have been conducted primarily in Caucasian populations, which does not give adequate insight in other ethnic populations, including African Americans or East Asians.
 Alternative strategies suggested involve linkage analysis.
 More recently, the rapidly decreasing price of complete genome sequencing have also provided a realistic alternative to genotyping array-based GWA studies.
 High-throughput sequencing does have potential to side-step some of the shortcomings of non-sequencing GWA.
 Cross-trait assortative mating can inflate estimates of genetic phenotype similarity.

+Genome-wide association studies may also be challenged in their examination of behavioral traits by population-specific environmental and cultural factors, which might affect gene expression.
+This means that results obtained in different populations might not be readily generalized to other populations in the examination of behavioral traits.